Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

  ---
 ### Project Overview

 This data analysis project aims to generate insights into Amazon product reviews.
-By analyzing the data, I seek to extract valuable information from product categories and reviews to inform business decision-making.
+By analyzing the data, i seek to extract valuable information from product categories and reviews to inform business decision-making.
 The analysis will focus on key insights, including:

 - Total number of products under each category
 - Total number of reviews per category